 If something doesn’t seem right and you’re worried about your baby, seek medical help.
 Contact the midwives at the unit where your baby was born, your GP or your child and family health nurse.

 Seek medical help as soon as possible if your baby:

-- isn’t feeding – for example, he’s taking half the normal volume or number of feeds in a 24-hour period or vomits more than half of three feeds in a row
+- isn’t feeding – for example, your baby is taking half the normal volume or number of feeds in a 24-hour period or vomits more than half of 3 feeds in a row

 - has fewer than 6-8 wet nappies per day

 - seems irritable, lethargic or very tired all the time or is hard to wake for feeds